hirezio/given/README.md

 - [ ] Add "FThen()?
 - [ ] Add more context to error messages (describe label from "this", or then label)?

+## Prior Art + Credit

+The "Given" concept (and implementation) is based on the original [jasmine-given](https://github.com/searls/jasmine-given) library by [Justin Searls](https://twitter.com/searls) who've done an amazing job with it, which is in turn based on [rspec-given](https://github.com/jimweirich/rspec-given) by [Jim Weirich](https://twitter.com/jimweirich).

 ## Contributing

 Want to contribute?
 Yayy! 🎉